melchor629/node-flac-bindings/readme.md

 $ yarn add flac-bindings
 ```

 This is a pure ESM package.
 If you get an error like `require() of ES Module`, then [read this gist](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
 This kind of modules cannot be imported in CommonJS packages directly.
+If you still need to use CJS, either use dynamic import `import('flac-bindings')` or use any of the `2.7.x` versions.

 The library has some native code that binds the JS code to the flac library.
 Depending on your platform, an already-compiled library is available for you.
 The following logic applies: